antofic/GraphCodable/Docs/UserGuide.md

 #### Conditional encode

-GraphCodable supports conditional encoding.
+GraphCodable supports conditional encoding:  `encodeConditional(...)` encodes a reference to the given object only if it is encoded unconditionally elsewhere in the payload (previously, or in the future).
 Codable appears to be designed for conditional encoding in mind, but neither the JSONEncoder nor the PropertyListEncoder support it.

 ```swift
 import Foundation